ProofOfConceptForJuliSmoothOptimizers/BenchmarkSetup/docs/README.md

 ## What does it do?

 JSOBot's most basic function is to benchmark a repository by comparing a branch to the master.
-This way, the developers can easily check if the new changes made are having an impact on the the performances of the given module.
+This way, the developers can easily check if the new changes made are having an impact on the performance of the given module.

 **The bot will always compare the latest commit of the current branch with the lastest version of the master branch.**